dell/csm-docs/content/v1/concepts/csidriver/features/powerscale.md

   AZNetwork: 172.16.0.0/24
 ```

+>**NOTE:** Multi-Access Zone Support for Multi-Tenant Deployments does not support CSM Authorization.

 ## Volume Limit

 The CSI Driver for PowerScale allows users to specify the maximum number of PowerScale volumes that can be used in a node.